chanovo/JCSS.DATA/Data of other types/README.md

-# Data of other types
+# Other data

-This folder collects data of other types.
+This folder includes data that do not fit into any of the other categories.